renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/db.md

 ```

 ### DB Repository
-`Trivy` could also download the vulnerability database from an external OCI registry by using `--db-repository` option.
+`Vul` could also download the vulnerability database from an external OCI registry by using `--db-repository` option.

 ```
 $ vul image --db-repository registry.gitlab.com/gitlab-org/security-products/dependencies/vul-db